 What we want

 FreeHand Forum is for FreeHand users and other vector-using professionals alike, serving as a platform for ongoing discussions, input and support found on the forum.
 One of our goals is the realization of a FreeHand alternative application, one which will feel natural to FreeHand users.
-We have supported Quasado's project Stagestack aka Expressive, which, still unfinished, may once be released into opensource.
+We support Quasado's project Gravit, which, still unfinished, may once be a true FreeHand alternative.
 Additionally we have an opportunity to give input to the Illustrator developer team.
 Read more about this in the forum.

 Who is behind FreeHand Forum

 Thü Hürlimann, former Art Director of Macworld & Computerworld Switzerland, graphics designer & multimedia artist (Ecliptic, Zugergrafik), who has worked with FreeHand since 1987 (Aldus version 1.0).
 Jabez Palmer of Bez Design, Seattle (founded 1997), whose first experience with MacDraw on a Macintosh Plus in 1986 made an indelible impression on his psyche.
 Since then his eclectic career points to variety of projects including illustration, graphic design for print, and web design & animation.
 Mark Gelotte is a book designer and illustrator of Gelotte Book Design.
 A designer since the late 1970's, he began computer arts with Aldus FreeHand 3 on up to the present FreeHand MX.
 As a user of Adobe products, Mark is a strong believer in healthy competition and that a variety of graphic applications are essential to the design community.